ErikDeBruijn/GrokApi/README.md

 # GrokApi

 The is an experiment out of curiosity to see if Grok, X's Brand new AI can be used programmatically.
+Apparently it can!

 ## Installation